DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Unicode is today's standard format for encoding plain text.
 Unlike its predecessor ASCII which is limited to the English alphabet, Unicode supports almost all writing systems.
 For example, classical texts of many historical written languages (such as Sanskrit) can be written in Unicode.

 #####Unix
 Unix is a computer operating system originally developed by the telephone company AT&T in the early 1970s.
 It was the first widely-used operating system that allowed multiple users to work simultaneously on the same computer.
-Many core technologies of the Internet are derived from Unix development, and most Internet servers today run modern versions of Unix (mainly Linux).
+Many core technologies of the internet are derived from Unix development, and most internet servers today run modern versions of Unix (mainly Linux).
 Besides Linux, Mac OS X is fully Unix-compatible, while iOS and Android are based on Unix technology.

 ###W